On index-exponent relations over Henselian fields with local residue fields: Introduction

-The main purpose of this paper is to determine Brd$_{p}(K)$ and to describe index-exponent relations over Br$(K) _{p}$, provided that $(K, v)$ is a Henselian (valued) field with a local residue field $\widehat K$, and $p \in \mathbb P$ is different from char$(\widehat K)$ (for the case of a global field $\widehat K$, see \cite{Ch5}, Sect.
+This paper deals with the study of index-exponent $K$-pairs, for a Henselian (valued) field $(K, v)$, along the lines drawn in \cite{Ch5}, Sect.
+5. Its purpose is to determine Brd$_{p}(K)$ and to describe $p$-primary index-exponent $K$-pairs, provided that the residue field $\widehat K$ of $(K, v)$ is endowed with a Henselian discrete valuation $\omega $ whose residue field is quasifinite, and $p \in \mathbb P$ is different from char$(\widehat K)$ (for other types of $\widehat K$, such as the one of a global field, see \cite{Ch5}, Sect.
 5).
-Our main result, presented by the following theorem, concerns the case where the value group $v(K)$ is $p$-indivisible, i.e. its quotient group $v(K)/pv(K)$ is nontrivial:
+Our main result, presented by the following theorem, concerns the case where $\widehat K$ is a local field and the value group $v(K)$ is $p$-indivisible, i.e. the quotient group $v(K)/pv(K)$ is nontrivial.
+When $K$ contains a primitive $p$-th root of unity, it shows that index-exponent $p$-primary $K$-pairs are not determined only by Brd$_{p}(K)$: